Ria424/developers-animatesdk-docs/Timeline_object/Timeline32.md

 #### Usage

-timeline.libraryItem
+Timeline.libraryItem

 #### Description

-Read-only property; If the timeline's libraryItem property is null, the timeline belongs to a scene.
+Read-only property; `Item | null`; If the timeline's libraryItem property is null, the timeline belongs to a scene.
 If it's not null, you can treat it like a LibraryItem object.

 #### Example